YoungForest/en/source/_posts/Hennge-challenge-3.md

 First, I needed to covert the shared secret to TOTP (Time-Based One-Time Password) with RFC 6238.
 I tried to find a online tool to do that.
 But unfortunately, the current online tools have a limited options.
 For example, you can not choose the hash function as `HMAC-SHA-512` instead of default `HMAC-SHA-1`.
+Therefore, as a result, I wrote a [TOTP Generator Online](https://totp.youngforest.me/) by myself.
+Hope it could help you.
 Fortunately, I found a sample Java implementation in [the RFC 6238 document](https://datatracker.ietf.org/doc/html/rfc6238).
 By the way, because the input in the code is a HEX string.
 I covert my shared secret `sen.yang96@outlook.comHENNGECHALLENGE003` to HEX string with [a online tool](https://www.convertstring.com/EncodeDecode/HexEncode).
 The challenge required a 10-digits code.
 The default in the code is 8-digits.
 I met this response using 8-digits.
 ```json
 {